-In July 1938 the SNCF put into service a 225 ton twin unit diesel locomotive powered by a pair of Sulzer 12 cylinder twin bank engines.
+From this competition in July 1938 the SNCF put into service two double locomotives, a 225 ton twin unit diesel locomotive powered by a pair of Sulzer 12 cylinder twin bank engines and a twin unit locomotive powered by four MAN 1,050hp engines.

 At the time of construction they were the most powerful engines ever installed in railway traction.
 The 12 cylinder twin bank engines were each rated at 2,200hp at 700 rpm on the one hour rating.
 Cylinder size was 310mm by 390mm (12.2in by 15.4in).
 Electrical equipment was supplied by les Forges et Ateliers de Constructions electriques de Jeumont, each half unit having a main generator, three traction motors, an axle driven exciter, an auxiliary generator and other subsidiary equipment.
 The total of six tractions motors are of the four pole series, with forced ventilation, permanently coupled in parallel.
 The motors have single armature winding, applying power through two pinions to a quill shaft concentric with the axle turning in pad lubricated bearings forming part of the motor body.
 The hollow shaft is fitted with two pinions attached by clamp plates.
 A Kleinow A.E.G. type flexible connection is fitted between the quill & the axle.
 A ninety cell cadmium nickel battery was fitted for use in motoring the generator and other support systems, split equally in each half unit, located near the cab.